open/close all folders

 - She defeated Ana Amari in a Sniper Duel by firing a bullet through the scope of Ana's rifle right in her eye.

 - Innocent Bystander: In her past life, Amélie was just a harmless civilian who never took part in combat, only married to Overwatch agent Gérard.
-Talon took advantage of this, seeing an opportunity to strike their enemy where they least expect, and everything went downhill from there.
+Talon took advantage of this, seeing an opportunity to strike their enemy where they least expected, and everything went downhill from there.

 - Interplay of Sex and Violence: Downplayed, her true love will always be Gerard.
-Widowmaker wears skintight clothing, speaks in a seductive tone and mockingly says "Adieu cherie" to Tracer in Alive.
+Widowmaker wears skintight clothing, speaks in a seductive tone, and mockingly says "Adieu cherie" to Tracer in Alive.
 In the game proper, she often uses faux-romantic lines like "I think we should see other people" or "It's not you, it's me" when she eliminates a target.
 Her "Under the Mistletoe" Highlight Intro has her fake a kiss toward the camera before striking them to the ground and stepping on them.

 - Ironic Echo: Her final lines to Tracer in the Alive, "Adieu cherie", translates to "Goodbye love", mocking Tracer's way of addressing everyone.